KamilaKare/KamilaKare.github.io/Formations/LLM for DS/Module 3/chapitre 2/index.md

 3. **Re-normalize over the Selected Tokens:**
    All tokens that were not included in this minimal set have their probabilities set to 0.
 The probabilities of the selected tokens are then re-normalized so that their total probability sums to 1.

-**Result:** The final output is determined solely by the selected tokens whose combined probability was at least \( p \), ensuring that the model considers only the most influential words as deemed by their cumulative probability.
+**Result:** The final output is determined solely by the selected tokens whose combined probability was at least $ p$, ensuring that the model considers only the most influential words as deemed by their cumulative probability.

 ---

 ### Summary

-- **Top-k Sampling:** Selects a fixed number (\( k \)) of highest-probability tokens, discards the rest, and re-normalizes the probabilities for the chosen tokens.
+- **Top-k Sampling:** Selects a fixed number ($k$) of highest-probability tokens, discards the rest, and re-normalizes the probabilities for the chosen tokens.
-- **Top-p Sampling:** Dynamically selects the smallest set of tokens whose cumulative probability is at least \( p \) (nucleus), sets the probabilities of other tokens to 0, and then re-normalizes within this set.
+- **Top-p Sampling:** Dynamically selects the smallest set of tokens whose cumulative probability is at least $p$ (nucleus), sets the probabilities of other tokens to 0, and then re-normalizes within this set.

 Both techniques help control the balance between diversity and determinism in the model's outputs.